-Proposals are being accepted that address the problems of Driving While Intoxicated (DWI) and Driving Under the Influence (DUI) of Alcohol by Minor.
-An estimated \$16 million in Federal funds are being dedicated to reduce the number of alcohol and other drug-related fatalities.
+- (1) Proposals are being accepted that address the problems of Driving While Intoxicated (DWI) and Driving under the Influence (DUI) of Alcohol by Minor.
+An estimated \$15.5 million in Federal funds are being dedicated to reduce the number of alcohol and other drug-related fatalities. - (2) Proposals are being accepted to conduct Standardized Field Sobriety Testing (SFST) Basic or initial training courses for Texas Peace Officers statewide.
+The maximum potential Federal award for this project is \$150,000.00.

-Alcohol and Other Drug Countermeasures

-Proposals are being accepted for conducting multiple statewide Standardized Field Sobriety Testing (SFST) Refresher Training courses.
-The maximum potential Federal award for this project is \$500,000.
 Proposals can use the average hourly pay rate of law enforcement officers attending the course as a source of match.

-Only TCLEOSE-certified contract providers that meet the General Traffic Safety Grant Eligibility requirements on page 5 can apply to conduct SFST Refresher courses.

-NOTE: Proposals for the basic SFST training course are NOT being accepted.
+One (1) statewide project will be funded. - (a) Only TCOLE-certified contract providers that meet the General Traffic Safety Grant Eligibility requirements can apply to conduct SFST Refresher courses. - (b) Proposals for the basic/initial SFST course and the SFST refresher courses listed under #3 below may be combined into one proposal not to exceed \$650,000.00. - (3) Proposals are being accepted to conduct Standardized Field Sobriety Testing (SFST) Refresher Training courses for Texas Peace Officers.
+The maximum potential Federal award for this project is \$500,000.00.
+Proposals can use the average hourly pay rate of law enforcement officers attending the course as a source of match. - (a) Only TCOLE-certified contract providers that meet the General Traffic Safety Grant Eligibility requirements can apply to conduct SFST Refresher courses. - (b) Proposals for the basic/initial SFST course and the SFST refresher courses listed under #2 above may be combined into one proposal not to exceed \$650,000.00.